cosmos/cosmos-sdk/collections/docs/01-intro.md

 A collection is generic over the type you can use as keys or values.
 Which makes collections dumb, but also means that hypothetically we can store everything that can be a go type into a collection.
-I am not bounded to any type of encoding (be it proto, json or whatever)
+We are not bounded to any type of encoding (be it proto, json or whatever)

 So a collection needs to be given a way to understand how to convert your keys and values to bytes.
 This is achieved through ``KeyCodec`` and `ValueCodec`, which are arguments that you pass to your